Purpose of the Good Samaritan Fund

 Members of our congregation are the main recipients of assistance from the Good Samaritan Fund.
-The Committee may determine to award funds to those outside of our church in keeping with the general directive of our Lord to show love to all people.
+Funds can be awarded to those outside of our church in keeping with the general directive of our Lord to show love to all people.

 If you know of anyone in the parish who has an urgent need for financial assistance, please let them know that the fund exists for just this purpose.
 They need only contact the Pastor to start the request process.